 Eligibility: Full-time faculty in the Humanities

 The Annis Chaikin Sorensen Award recognizes an individual for his/her outstanding teaching in the humanities.
 The humanities disciplines include art, classics, communication studies, English, history, modern languages and literatures, journalism, libraries, music, philosophy, theatre arts, ROTC, museum, architecture, interior design, landscape architecture, community and regional planning and all athletic department faculty.
-Awardees will be recognized at the University Honors Convocation in April.
+Awardees will be recognized at The Laurels award reception in September.

 In recognition of consistent excellence in teaching